 You’ve connected and assessed.
-Next, you need to act.
+Now you need to act.
 You want to go home feeling that you’ve done everything reasonably possible.
 We offer four categories to consider:

-- Offer evidence-based treatments, including “mini-interventions” taken from more involved interventions.
+- Address the drivers of suicide risk through treatments and “mini-interventions” taken from more involved interventions.

 - Develop contingency and safety plans, including a plan to reduce access to lethal means.